hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 Jet passes the items received over a given edge by calling `process(ordinal, inbox)`.
-All items received since the last `process()` call are in the inbox, but also all the items the processor hasn't removed in a previous `process()` call.
+All items received since the last `process()` call are in the inbox, but also all the items the processor has not removed in a previous `process()` call.
 There is a separate instance of `Inbox` for each  inbound edge, so any given `process()` call involves items from only one edge.